 6. All residential units must have a frost-free Energy Star rated refrigerator with a freezer compartment.
-Water and/or ice dispensers (if provided) must be connected and operational.
+Water/ice dispenser rough-in boxes must be installed with cold water supply line in the wall.
+If provided, water/ ice dispenser must be connected and operational.
 For fully accessible ("Type A") units the refrigerator must be side by side or bottom freezer type.
 Doors must open beyond 90 degrees to allow bin removal.
 The following are the minimum sizes: